theraccoonbear/animated-gif-shrinker/README.md

    * 90% smaller
 ```

 Great!
-We made it 90% smaller, but we're still to large a file for Slack.
-There's several shots spliced together here, let's get the best Andre reaction (I opened the GIF in [The GIMP](https://www.gimp.org/) to preview the frames.
+We made it 90% smaller, but we've still got too large a file for Slack.
+There's several shots spliced together here, so let's get the best Andre reaction (I opened the GIF in [The GIMP](https://www.gimp.org/) to preview the frames.
 You can also just experiment based on the reported frame count):

-`$ ags --input andre.gif --width 64 --from 39 --to 67`

 ```
+$ ags --input andre.gif --width 64 --from 39 --to 67`

  * Getting stats for andre.gif
  * Extracting frames...
  * Then grabbing frames 39 to 67 of input's 1 to 107...